 Taking daily walks (40minutes at least) will not only help you to lost weight but also keep the metabolism burning after you reach the goal,because its very easy to gain those pounds again and in a very fast amount of time.for me gym never worked i cant follow crazy aerobics teachers so that was my solution(i had lost much more than 45lbs )and of course dont eat a lot of sugar or unhealthy food.only a bit because if you private from all at first you will be craving for them and can be tempted anytimeposted over 1 year ago

 I am not in that category.
 But I can give you a simple advice.
 Firstly, you have to realise that one puts on weight because of too much eating or less exercise or both.
 But mostly it is because your intake of food is too much.
 So ask the question: Am I hungry?
 If the answer is NO. then don’t eat.
 Also, soon after dinner, brush your teeth, Then you don’t feel like eating.
 But what ever you do, keep motivated and focused.posted over 1 year ago

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When RonBarba reaches 200 Chic Points, she will be in the Style Council!

 I have tried all the possible diets out there and the only thing that works for me is healthy eating.
 All those temporary diet programs might work for a few weeks or months but never long term so it is better to cut out all processed foods and still to natural foods.
-For recipes and health tips please follow my blog! :) http://itssweetcouture.tumblr.com/post/57433361845/love-bugs-and-ravishing-roses thanks!posted 8 months ago
+For recipes and health tips please follow my blog! :) http://itssweetcouture.tumblr.com/post/57433361845/love-bugs-and-ravishing-roses thanks!posted about 1 year ago